Project

 Give it a try in a regular Leginon session.

-RE: Testing if pyScope is working with your TEM or CCD - Added by Mario Borgnia almost 10 years ago
+RE: Testing if pyScope is working with your TEM or CCD - Added by Mario Borgnia over 10 years ago

 I wonder if this behavior is new.